Navigate

 No universal life dashboard before the work loop itself is trustworthy.

-No plugin-first framing that makes the product depend on one host surface.
+No plugin-first framing that makes the system depend on one host surface.

 No autonomous theater where the interface looks alive but cannot explain itself.